 Top spots for u-pick cherries, berries, bake shop treats and more

 Cherries, berries and more!
-Sweet strawberries will be ready soon, followed closely by cherries, blueberries and more.
+The much-anticipated Yakima Valley cherry u-pick season is well underway, with strawberries and blueberries ready for-u-pick this week.
 Don’t wait to plan your visit!
 The season for u-pick cherries only lasts a few weeks, beginning in late June, though we can enjoy blueberries, raspberries, blackberries and more throughout summer months.
 Nothing tastes quite like a freshly picked cherry or berry – especially one you harvested yourself!
 Plan your farm-fresh road trip and visit one of the many family-owned farms offering u-pick experiences for your family all around the Yakima Valley.

 With more than 3,000 farms in the Yakima Valley you’ll find farm stands and farmers markets packed with an array of just-picked produce from one end of the Yakima Valley to the other all throughout the summer.